maximum80/rikkyo/presentation/slide.md

 ## How to go with a team
-- Work with member greater then you<!-- .element: class="fragment" data-fragment-index="3" -->
-- They know answer, bit you don't.<!-- .element: class="fragment" data-fragment-index="4" -->
+- They know answer, but you don't.<!-- .element: class="fragment" data-fragment-index="2" -->
-- Trust member<!-- .element: class="fragment" data-fragment-index="5" -->
+- Trust member<!-- .element: class="fragment" data-fragment-index="3" -->